filkeith/rrd-service/README.md

 - Counters are stored in a database, so after restart we have the current value.
 (This logic can be also implemented by counting all the records on start, but counting records never was a fast operation.)
 - I didn't use any validation library because validations here are basic.
-- I didn't undertake phrase in requirements `Support multiple metrics`.
+- I didn't understand phrase in requirements `Support multiple metrics`.
 If it means that we want to save metrics for different service (sources), then we can easily achieve this by adding Source fields to our `models.Record`.
 If it means different metric types, I've made `MetricValue` of type `any`, so we can save any value there.